pentestpartners/mykali/README.md

 TODO explain config.json

-## Install

-Installation can be done by running the `install.sh` script from the repository directory.

 ## Running

 To get help run the script without args or with the `-h` or `--help` option: